inverted-ai/torchdrivesim/README.md

 In order to use TorchDriveSim smoothly without worrying about installing dependencies, we provide a [Dockerfile](Dockerfile) that works either with or without gpu.
-In order to build the docker image, run `docker build --target torchdrive -t torchdrivelatest . `.
-To run the container with GPU access, run `docker run --runtime=nvidia -it torchdrive:latest /bin/bash`.
-To run the container without GPU access, run `docker run -it torchdrive:latest /bin/bash`.
+In order to build the docker image, run `docker build --target torchdrivesim -t torchdrivesim:latest . `.
+To run the container with GPU access, run `docker run --runtime=nvidia -it torchdrivesim:latest /bin/bash`.
+To run the container without GPU access, run `docker run -it torchdrivesim:latest /bin/bash`.
 For more information regarding setting up GPU runtime with Docker, follow [this official link](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) for the installation process.